achille-cadix/FullStackCodingTest/README.md

+This is a coding test I had to complete in 6 hours.
+The website's purpose is to display the quantities of food to purchase for each week, according to a provided DB.

 Here is the V1 ! with comments on the code and a few adjustments here and there

 == Requirements ==